Six Real-World, Sell a Business Truths You Must Grasp

 You Increase Your Odds by Acting Intentionally

-You need to have a business that a buyer is able to, and wants to, buy.
-That requires a change in perspective from an owner’s view to a buyer’s view.
+To sell a business, you need to have a business that a buyer is able to, and wants to, buy.
+Knowing if you have that requires a change in perspective from an owner’s view to a buyer’s view.
 This viewpoint change is not easy or natural for an owner.
 It forces us to think differently about our business.
-This does not just happen accidentally.
+This does not happen accidentally.
 It requires intention.
 You must stop on a regular basis, realign your thinking, and ask:

 How would a buyer view my business?